jonnor/ESC-CNN-microcontroller/report/report.md

 Each neuron computes its output as a weighted sum of the inputs, offset by a bias and followed by an activation function $f$, as illustrated in \ref{fig:artificial-neuron}.
-In the simplest case the activation function is the identity function.
+In the simplest case, the activation function is the identity function.
 This lets the layer express any linear function.

 Making predictions with a neural network is done by applying the data